107 N Swall Drive

 Building Reserves?
 65K in reserve +10K per year, approximately 60% funded.

 Pictures are the #1 marketing tool for selling listings (although in the future I expect videos to supplant pictures).
 The trend is clear, all buyers start their search for a new home online.
 The most important factor for buyers when they are considering which of the listings they view online to see in person, is the photos.
-Great photos will get you more showings.
+Great photos get more showings.
 More showings means more offers.
 More offers mean a higher sales price.
 When I am determining a marketing budget for a listing I never scrimp on the photographs.

-Proficient Real Estate Photographers
+Los Angeles Real Estate Photographers

 Clients: Altman Brothers, Joe Babijian, lots of rodeo realty